abrarahmd/humman-3d-to-2d-conversion/README.md

-# HuMMan 2D Keypoint Extraction
+# HuMMan 3D to 2D Keypoint Extraction

 This repository provides instructions and a script to extract 2D joint coordinates from the HuMMan dataset using SMPL model parameters and camera intrinsics.